 - 1) Visually inspect fiber-optic cable prior to installation.
-Report any defects to Engineer. - 2) Pre-installation (on-reel), all strands of fiber shall be tested (uni-directional) with an OTDR at 1310 nm and 1550 nm to verify attenuation, continuity and length of the cable.
+Report any defects to Engineer. - 2) Pre-installation (on-reel), test all strands of fiber (uni-directional) with an Optical Time Domain Reflectometer (OTDR) at 1310 nm and 1550 nm to verify attenuation, continuity and length of the cable.
 Measured length by the OTDR shall match manufacturer cable foot markings plus manufacturer provided helicity.
-The contractor shall perform all tests in the presence of the Engineer and provide the Engineer with up to two copies of any software required for viewing electronic files of the OTDR traces.
-Fiber test results submitted to the Engineer that exceed the max attenuation loss specification will be identified as Out of Specification. - 3) All strands of fiber shall be tested per the contract documents with an OTDR at 1310 nm and 1550 nm to verify attenuation, continuity, and length of the cable.
+Perform all tests in the presence of the Engineer and provide the Engineer with up to two copies of any software required for viewing electronic files of the OTDR traces.
+Fiber test results submitted to the Engineer that exceed the max attenuation loss specification will be identified as Out of Specification. - 3) Test all strands of fiber per the contract documents with an OTDR at 1310 nm and 1550 nm to verify attenuation, continuity, and length of the cable.
 Measured length by the OTDR shall match manufacturer cable foot markings plus manufacturer provided helicity.
 Measured post installation length shall match pre-installation (on-reel) length +/- 50 feet for each strand.
-The contractor shall perform all tests in the presence of the Engineer and provide the Engineer with up to two copies of any software required for viewing electronic files of the OTDR traces.
+Perform all tests in the presence of the Engineer and provide the Engineer with up to two copies of any software required for viewing electronic files of the OTDR traces.
 Fiber test results submitted to the Engineer that exceed the max attenuation loss specification will be identified as Out of Specification. - 4) The fiber-optic cable is to have a maximum attenuation of 0.4 dB/km at 1310 nm and 0.3 dB/km at 1550 nm when measured with an OTDR.
-Fiber test results submitted to the Engineer that exceed the max attenuation loss specification will be identified as Out of Specification. - 5) Contractor shall replace, as directed by the Engineer, any defect discovered during final acceptance at no additional cost to the Iowa DOT.
+Fiber test results submitted to the Engineer that exceed the max attenuation loss specification will be identified as Out of Specification. - 5) Replace, as directed by the Engineer, any defect discovered during final acceptance at no additional cost to the lowa DOT.
 Consider a defect to be any cable with an OTDR measured length that differs from the actual cable footage, excluding manufacturer's helicity. - 6) All test equipment shall be factory certified within the last year.
-Provide copies of the certification ten days prior to testing. - 7) Test results will be recorded on a form supplied by the Contractor, with data compiled in PDF format through the meter manufacturer's software.
-No additional alteration using software from the Contractor beyond the meter manufacturer's software will be allowed.
-The Contractor shall submit test results in a format approved by the Engineer.
-Completed test forms on each fiber shall be handed over to the Engineer.
-Contractor shall also provide native test (electronic version) with no alterations and meter software for viewing of fiber traces.
-At a minimum, test results shall show the following:
+Provide copies of the certification 10 days prior to testing. - 7) Record test results on a form supplied by the Contractor, with data compiled in PDF format through the meter manufacturer's software.
+No additional alteration using software beyond the meter manufacturer's software will be allowed.
+Submit test results in a format approved by the Engineer.
+Hand completed test forms on each fiber over to the Engineer.
+Provide native test (electronic version) with no alterations and meter software for viewing of fiber traces.
+At a minimum, show the following:

-- Cable and fiber identification (as approved by Iowa DOT). - Operator Name. - Date and Time. - Setup and test parameters including wavelength, pulse width, range, scale and ambient temperature. - Test results for OTDR test in both directions for total fiber trace, splice loss/gain (dB), connector loss (dB), all events greater than 0.05 dB, measured length from cable markings and total length from OTDR. - Test results for attenuation test including measured cable length (cable marking), total length (from OTDR test), number of splices (from as-built) and total link end-to-end attenuation in each direction and the bidirectional average. - 8) OTDR testing shall use a launch and receiving cable.
+- Cable and fiber identification (as approved by Iowa DOT). - Operator Name. - Date and Time. - Setup and test parameters including wavelength, pulse width, range, scale and ambient temperature. - Test results for OTDR test in both directions for total fiber trace, splice loss/gain (dB), connector loss (dB), all events greater than 0.05 dB, measured length from cable markings and total length from OTDR. - Test results for attenuation test including measured cable length (cable marking), total length (from OTDR test), number of splices (from as-built) and total link endto-end attenuation in each direction and the bidirectional average. - 8) OTDR testing shall use a launch and receiving cable.
 Each cable shall be a minimum 3290 feet, or greater than the dead zone for the OTDR used for this test, whichever is larger.

 c.
-Fiber-Optic Cable Installation.
+Fiber-Optic Cable Installation